Theory of multiple intelligences: Linguistic

 The core linguistic ability is sensitivity to words and their meanings.
 People with high verbal-linguistic intelligence display a facility with expressive language and verbal comprehension.
-They are typically good at reading, writing, telling stories, rhetoric and memorizing words along with dates.
+They are typically good at reading, writing, telling stories, rhetoric, and memorizing words along with dates.
 Verbal ability is one of the most g-loaded abilities.
-Linguistic (academic aspect) intelligence is measured with the Verbal Intelligence Quotient (IQ) in Wechsler Adult Intelligence Scale (WAIS-IV).
+Linguistic (academic-aspect) intelligence is measured by Verbal IQ on the Wechsler Adult Intelligence Scale (e.g., the WAIS-IV).

-Deficits in linguistic abilities include expressive and receptive aphasia, agraphia, specific language impairment, written language disorder and word recognition deficit (dyslexia).
+Deficits in linguistic abilities include expressive and receptive aphasias, agraphia, specific language impairment, written language disorder, and word recognition deficit (dyslexia).

-Linguistic ability can be expressed according to Triarchic theory in three main ways: analytical-academic (reading, writing, definitions); practical (verbal or written directions, explanations, narration); and creative (story telling, poetry, lyrics, imaginative word play, science fiction).
+Linguistic ability can be expressed according to triarchic theory in three main ways: analytical-academic (reading, writing, and definitions); practical (verbal or written directions, explanations, and narration); and creative (storytelling, poetry, lyrics, imaginative word play, and science fiction).

-Professions that require linguistic skills include teaching, sales, management, counselors, leaders, childcare, journalists, academics and politicians (debating and creating support for particular sets of values).
-Linguistic intelligence combines with all other intelligences to facilitate communication either via the spoken or written word.
-It is frequently highly correlated with the interpersonal intelligence to facilitate social interactions for education, business and human relations.
-Successful sports coaches combine three intelligences: kinesthetic, interpersonal and linguistic.
-Corporate managers require skills in the interpersonal, linguistic and logical-mathematical intelligences.
+Professions that require linguistic skills include teaching, sales, management, counseling, leadership, childcare, journalism, academia, and politics (debating and advocating for particular sets of values).
+Linguistic intelligence combines with all other intelligences to facilitate communication, whether spoken or written.
+It is frequently highly correlated with interpersonal intelligence to facilitate social interactions for education, business, and human relations.
+Successful sports coaches combine three intelligences: kinesthetic, interpersonal, and linguistic.
+Corporate managers require skills in the interpersonal, linguistic, and logical-mathematical intelligences.

 Logical-mathematical

-This area has to do with logic, abstractions, reasoning, calculations, strategic and critical thinking.
-This intelligence includes the capacity to understand underlying principles of some kind of causal system.
-Logical reasoning is closely linked to fluid intelligence as well as to general intelligence (g factor).
-This capacity is most often associated with convergent problem-solving but it also includes divergent thinking associated with “problem-finding”.
+This area concerns logic, abstractions, reasoning, calculations, and strategic and critical thinking.
+This intelligence includes the capacity to understand underlying principles of some causal system.
+Logical reasoning is closely linked to fluid intelligence as well as to general intelligence.
+This capacity is most often associated with convergent problem-solving, but it also includes divergent thinking associated with "problem-finding".

 This intelligence is most closely associated with the cognitive development theory described by Jean Piaget (1983).
-The four main types of logical-mathematical intelligence include logical reasoning, calculations, practical thinking (common sense) and discovery.
+The four main types of logical-mathematical intelligence include logical reasoning, calculations, practical thinking (common sense), and discovery.

-Deficits in logical-mathematical thinking include acalculia, dyscalculia, mild cognitive impairment, dementia and intellectual disability.
+Deficits in logical-mathematical thinking include acalculia, dyscalculia, mild cognitive impairment, dementia, and intellectual disability.

-Some critics believe that the logical and mathematics domains should be separate entities.
-However, Gardner argues that they both spring from the same source—abstractions taken from real world elements, e.g., logic from words and calculations from the manipulation from objects.
-This is not dissimilar from the relationship between musical intelligence and vocal or instrumental skills where they are very different expressions springing from a shared musical source.
+Some critics believe that the domains of logic and mathematics should be separate entities.
+However, Gardner argues that they both spring from the same source—abstractions taken from real-world elements (e.g., logic from words and calculations from the manipulation of objects).
+This is not dissimilar to the relationship between musical intelligence and vocal or instrumental skills, where they are very different expressions that spring from a shared musical source.

-Professions most closely associated with this intelligence include accounting, bookkeeping, banking, finance, engineering and the sciences.
-Logic-mathematical skills combine with all the other intelligences to facilitate complex problem solving and creation such as environmental engineering and scientists (naturalist); symphonies (music); public sculptures (visual-spatial) and choreography/ movement analysis (kinesthetic).
+Professions most closely associated with this intelligence include accounting, bookkeeping, banking, finance, engineering, and the sciences.
+Logic-mathematical skills combine with all the other intelligences to facilitate complex problem-solving and creation, such as environmental engineering and scientists (naturalist); symphonies (music); public sculptures (visual-spatial); and choreography/movement analysis (kinesthetic).